pmq20/node-packer/node/doc/guides/writing-and-running-benchmarks.md

 * `configs` {Object} The benchmark parameters. `createBenchmark` will run all possible combinations of these parameters, unless specified otherwise.
   Each configuration is a property with an array of possible values.
-  Note that the configuration values can only be strings or numbers.
+  The configuration values can only be strings or numbers.
 * `options` {Object} The benchmark options.
 At the moment only the `flags` option for specifying command line flags is supported.